Manipur People's Party

-The Manipur Peoples Party (MPP) is a political party in the Indian state of Manipur.
+The Manipur People's Party (MPP) is a political party in the Indian state of Manipur.
 MPP was founded on 26 December 1968 by a group of dissidents from the Indian National Congress.
-At the February 2007 Legislative Assembly election, the party won 5 of the 60 seats of the Manipur Legislative Assembly.
+In the 2007 Legislative Assembly election, the party won 5 seats in the Manipur Legislative Assembly.

-Currently, it is a part of the North-East Regional Political Front; the front consists of political parties in the northeast which has supported the National Democratic Alliance (India).
+Currently, it is a part of the North-East Regional Political Front, which supports the BJP-led National Democratic Alliance.